 Tarrare found work as a street performer, amazing crowds by eating anything they threw at him.
 Throughout his life, Tarrare was known to not only eat inedible objects but also live cats, snakes, lizards, puppies, and eels!

+While being examined at a hospital Tarrare scavenged the discarded scraps from local butchers, drank the blood of patients, and supposedly ate corpses from the morgue.
+Things got worse for Tarrare when he was accused of eating a missing child, which was illegal just about everywhere, not just in France.
 When he died, some brave doctors decided to dissect the body, which apparently oozed puss the moment it was opened.
 His liver and gall bladder were unusually large, and his stomach was enormous and coated with ulcers.
 His esophagus was so wide that when he opened his mouth you could see down into his stomach.

 Theories have been put forward as to what condition Tarrare may have had.
 Here are a few: Polyphagia, a medical term for incessant hunger and extreme eating, is caused by hyperthyroidism that occurs due to the excessive production of thyroid hormones.
+An enlarged hypothalamus, which is the part of the brain that causes the sensation of hunger and regulates temperature.
+Or maybe he had a parasite, such as a good old-fashioned hookworm.

-Another Frenchman who could eat seemingly inconsumable things was Michel Lotito, born in 1950.
+eat seemingly inconsumable things was Michel Lotito, born in 1950.
 Unlike Tarrare, Lotito never ate live animals or kids.
 Instead, he ate perfectly normal metal and glass, and over the course of several months, an airplane.
 Nothing quite like French cuisine!

 Polydactyly